JorPan/lyricize-frontend/README.md

 ## Status

-This app is still under construction.
+This app is still under construction to be a part of the music.ly suite.

 ## Contact